 It is a very common trick to speed up some things.
-This trick will reduce the time that your Android device takes to transition between screens and apps which eventually makes everything faster.
-To work on this trick, you have to visit the Developers Options in the Settings and tap over Build Number option seven times continuously.
+This trick will reduce the time that your Android device takes to transition between screens and apps, which eventually makes everything faster.
+To work on this trick, you have to continuously visit the Developers Options in the Settings and tap over the Build Number option seven times.
 Now, go back to the Developers options menu and tap offer Transition Animation scale and turn it off.
 You can also set this option for a certain period as per your desire.

 Remove Unwanted Apps

-Every app you install in your phone take some storage space and runs some background processes.
-The more storage space occupied or the more background processes running on your phone, the slower your phone’s performance.
+Every app you install on your phone take some storage space and runs some background processes.
+The more storage space occupied or, the more background processes running on your phone, the slower your phone’s performance.

 - Select the Settings app from your app drawer or home screen.

 - Tap Apps & Notifications, then hit See all apps.

 - Please scroll down the list until you find the app you want to remove and tap it.

 Focus on GPU Rendering